 Owning your home means having to shoulder the responsibility of maintenance and repair, which can get costly and more than a little frustrating when things don’t go as you might hope.
-So to spare you some of the difficulties surrounding getting started, we’ve answered a few common questions that often come up about back porch upkeep.
+So, to spare you some of the difficulties surrounding getting started, we’ve answered a few common questions that often come up about back porch upkeep.

-How should you go about removing stains?
+How should you remove stains?

-While this step in sprucing up your back porch is largely dependent on the source of the stain, there are a few tried and true methods with which you can start.
-First, check to be sure that the stain isn’t actually mold by applying a drop of undiluted bleach to the spot.
+While this step in sprucing up your back porch is mainly dependent on the source of the stain, there are a few tried and true methods with which you can start.
+First, check to be sure that the stain isn’t mold by applying a drop of undiluted bleach to the spot.